So1ene/my-setup/windows.md

 It might ask you to enter which file to save the keygen in.
 DO NOT TYPE ANYTHING, just press enter, and it will generate a file for you.

-It might ask you to make a password for the file, I personally leave it blank.
+It might also ask you to make a password for the file.

-It should have generated a file `C:/Users/%UserName%/.ssh/id_ed25519.pub`.
+Afterwards it should have generated a file `C:/Users/%UserName%/.ssh/id_ed25519.pub`.
 Navigate to it, open it with notepad or something and copy the keygen from the generated file.
 The keygen should be 1 line and begin with 'ssh-ed25519' Paste the keygen into github: https://github.com/settings/ssh/new Call the title whatever you want.